Instructions: To obtain your Transportation & Air Quality badge, it is recommended that you complete the following by March 6, 2023.

 Choose at Least Two of the Following Actions:

-Action 1: Attend the Clear the Air Challenge Information Session (Jan 31st)
+Action 1: Participate in the annual Clear the Air Challenge

-Description: Participate in the annual Clear The Air Challenge during the month of February.
-There will be a weekly drawing for those who logged trips during the week.
+Description: Participate in the annual Clear The Air Challenge during the month of September.
+A weekly drawing will be held for those who logged trips during the week.
 The top-performing individuals (those who reduced the most CO2) will win grand prizes at the end of the challenge.
 In addition, there is a competition between each university division and each college.
 Log your trips and help your division and college win!
 More information can be found here.

 Time Commitment: varies